aravart/poolmate/README.md

-## Candidate Pool Machine Teaching
+## Pool-Based Machine Teaching

-Candidate pool machine teaching search algorithms through a file-based API.
+Pool-based machine teaching search algorithms through a file-based API.

 ## Getting Started

-`capomate` provides a command-line interface to algorithms for searching for teaching sets among a candidate pool. `capomate` is designed to work with any learner which can be communicated with through a file-based API.
+`poolmate` provides a command-line interface to algorithms for searching for teaching sets among a candidate pool. `poolmate` is designed to work with any learner which can be communicated with through a file-based API.

 To wit, typical usage requires from the client:

 * A candidate pool of items kept in a file, one item per line
-* A command which `capomate` can execute to obtain the loss of a teaching set
+* A command which `poolmate` can execute to obtain the loss of a teaching set
 * Parameter settings for the search algorithm

 For the details, see [Usage](#usage).